-The Neurotrauma and Psychological Health Project Management Office (NPH PMO) was chartered in May 2011 by the U.S. Army Medical Research and Materiel Command to lead the development and acquisition of materiel products to Warfighters suffering from brain injuries and psychological health issues.
+The Warfighter Brain Health Project Management Office was chartered in May 2011 by the U.S. Army Medical Research and Development Command to lead the development and acquisition of materiel products to Warfighters suffering from brain injuries and psychological health issues.

-The mission of the NPH PMO is to rapidly develop and field U.S. Food and Drug Administration-approved medical solutions across the continuum of care that aid in the detection, protection, prevention and treatment of neurotrauma and psychological health conditions, such as Traumatic Brain Injury (TBI), Post-Traumatic Stress Disorder (PTSD), and suicide.
-The NPH PMO currently supports the development of biomarkers for TBI, non-invasive assessment devices for TBI, clinical drugs and therapies to treat TBI, and novel markers and treatments for PTSD and other psychological health conditions.
+The mission of the Warfighter Brain Health PMO is to rapidly develop and field U.S. Food and Drug Administration-approved medical solutions across the continuum of care that aid in the detection, protection, prevention and treatment of neurotrauma and psychological health conditions, such as Traumatic Brain Injury, Post-Traumatic Stress Disorder, and suicide.
+The Warfighter Brain Health PMO currently supports the development of biomarkers for TBI, non-invasive assessment devices for TBI, clinical drugs and therapies to treat TBI, and novel markers and treatments for PTSD and other psychological health conditions.